FAIRplus/the-fair-cookbook/content/recipes/interoperability/identifier-mapping.md

 | [VoID Linkset](https://www.w3.org/TR/void/) |  |  |

 ---

 ## Mappings

 Before diving into identifier mapping, it is important to understand the possible types of mappings that can be performed between entities.
 While initially we might think of mapping as simply linking identical entities in different databases/formats, sometimes related entities might also be of interest.
-When these mappings might only be interesting depending on the context in which data is being used, we run into a situation that has been described as "scientific lenses" (see {footcite}`batchelor_scientific_nodate`).
+When these mappings might only be interesting depending on the context in which data is being used, we run into a situation that has been described as "scientific lenses" (see {cite}`batchelor_scientic_nodate`).
 These lenses allow us to dynamically select which mappings to consider relevant and which to ignore.
 For example allowing or disallowing mappings between stereoisomers or between genes and proteins.